--I use to see this red spots on the floor all over, but I didn’t know what that might be.
+-I use to see these red spots on the floor all over, but I didn’t know what that might be.
 It happens that they chew some kind of mixture with tobacco leaves and something else and then they spit it to the ground.
 So it’s a frequent sight to see men spitting red to the floor – that’s disgusting- I saw on a bus the man spilling to a bottle and I’m looking at that red bottle like: “yew”

 This fact leads men in Myanmar to have the reddest teeth on earth– I might think.
-As they are always chewing this stuff, their teeth are very reddish and talking to someone after chewing it’s a weird sight, as their mouth is red all over.
+As they are always chewing this stuff, their teeth are very reddish, and talking to someone after chewing it’s a weird sight, as their mouth is red all over.

 -I was riding a train when I see a sign that it’s forbidden kissing.
 I haven’t seen no one showing love affects on the street.

-–While riding trains, it’s usual that all windows become doors for all kind of vegetables and fruits.
+–While riding trains, it’s usual that all windows become doors for all kinds of vegetables and fruits.
 Every train stop is a living market.
 There are money and cabbages, flowers, all types of vegetables coming in and out the windows, and they don’t care that’s your window, they do this in every window.

 –Riding a train is a must.
-For me, it was the most fun things I did in this amazing land.
-They have the most swing trains ever.
+For me, it was the most fun thing I did in this amazing land.
+They have the most swinging trains ever.
 From side to side, up to down, it’s a challenge walking on those corridors and you don’t even imagine going to the toilet… It’s just like a roller coaster.
 I’m not overexaggerating… I had my backpack falling down from the top as the train was bouncing so much.

 -Going on a train ride isn’t a solo journey, it’s a ride with mice.
-I saw several mice going from side to side and sniffing the plastic bag I had on the floor that then I needed to place up on my bench.
+I saw several mice going from side to side and sniffing the plastic bag I had on the floor that then I needed to place on my bench.

 –They build streets by hand.
 I saw women distributing the street tar by hand on jars, and that tar was boiling in containers just next to them.
 I wasn’t able to capture this on camera, but I met another Portuguese traveler that did:

 -I came across a very funny situation.
 We were crossing the road tolls and the bus wasn’t stopping.
-Instead, they were throwing the money through the window and then the guy at the road toll was running after it to catch it.
+Instead, they were throwing the money through the window, and then the guy at the road toll was running after it to catch it.

 –There are no marked bus stops, no signs on buses, anything.
 The bus driver’s helper is all the time shouting to the crowd the name of the destination.